How to Install OpenJDK 21 on Ubuntu

 Test the Installation with a Sample Program

 Verifying your installation goes beyond checking version numbers.
-Compiling and running a test program confirms the full toolchain works correctly and demonstrates Java 21’s new features in action.
+To confirm the full toolchain works correctly, compile and run a test program that demonstrates Java 21’s new features in action.

 Create a Test Program